LexieData/LexieData.GitHub.io/sports_project.md

 # Points, Assists, Rebounds, Oh My!

 ## Introduction
 Let's just say, I am not a sports fan.
 The closest I've gotten to sports was playing in marching bands and basketball pep bands.
+So I had to brush up on my sports terminology.
 In order to practice more Tableau skills, I was assigned a sports project, specifically about basketball.

 What I learned from this project was:
   1. Center position is the most effective at making 3 pointers.